lenka98/lenka98.github.io/content/papers/wisdom.md

 url: /wisdom/
 tags: ["Wireless Sensing","TinyML","IoT","Embedded Systems"]
 author: ["Manoj Kumar Lenka", "Ayon Chakraborty"]
-description: "This paper proposes a matching model of the labor market with job rationing: unemployment persists even without matching frictions.
-Published in AER, 2012."
+description: "Recent Wi-Fi sensing literature uses deep neural networks to analyze wireless channel dynamics.
+This being a resource intensive process is usually carried out at the edge, but this isn't always practical due to cost and bandwidth constraints.
+We propose on-device sensing for IoT platforms, introducing WISDOM to optimize inference models based on hardware and application needs.
+WISDOM achieves better utility than baseline models in over 85% of cases.
+It will be published in proceedings of PerCom Workshop 2024, Biarritz, France."
 summary: "Recent Wi-Fi sensing literature uses deep neural networks to analyze wireless channel dynamics.
 This being a resource intensive process is usually carried out at the edge, but this isn't always practical due to cost and bandwidth constraints.
 We propose on-device sensing for IoT platforms, introducing WISDOM to optimize inference models based on hardware and application needs.
-WISDOM achieves better utility than baseline models in over 85% of cases."
+WISDOM achieves better utility than baseline models in over 85% of cases.
+It will be published in proceedings of PerCom Workshop 2024, Biarritz, France."
-cover:
-    image: "/1.png"
-    alt: "Rationing and frictional unemployment in the United States, 1964–2009"
-    relative: false
 editPost:
     Text: "PerCom Workshops 2024"